Lakshya Sen Advances to All England Open Quarterfinals

-Indian badminton star Lakshya Sen showcased his skill and determination, defeating Ng Ka Long Angus to advance to the quarterfinals of the prestigious All England Open Badminton Championships.
+Indian badminton star Lakshya Sen showcased his skill and determination, securing a spot in the All England Open quarterfinals after a hard-fought victory against Hong Kong's Ng Ka Long Angus.

 Key Points

-- Lakshya Sen defeated Hong Kong's Ng Ka Long Angus in a thrilling three-set match at the All England Open.
+- Lakshya Sen defeated Ng Ka Long Angus in a thrilling three-set match to advance to the All England Open quarterfinals.

-- Sen displayed resilience and tactical prowess to overcome his opponent and secure a spot in the quarterfinals.
+- Sen displayed resilience and tactical prowess, overcoming a second-set setback to dominate the final set.

-- The Indian shuttler will face either Li Shi Feng of China or Nhat Nguyen of Ireland in the next round.

-- Sen's aggressive returns and sharp placement were key to his victory in the opening game.
+- Dhruv Kapila and Tanisha Crasto retired hurt in their mixed doubles match against Hong Kong's Tang Chun Man and Tse Ying Suet.

 A relentless Lakshya Sen produced a gritty performance to beat Hong Kong's Ng Ka Long Angus and storm into the men's singles quarterfinals of the All England Open Badminton Championships here on Thursday.